-Minnesota Housing typically issues a Request for Proposals (RFP) in the early spring for the next grant cycle, which is every two years.
+Minnesota Housing typically issues a Request for Proposals (RFP) in the fall for the next grant cycle, which is every two years.
 Prior to the issuance of the RFP, FHPAP staff are available for consultation about how to design and structure the grant proposal.
 When the RFP is released, FHPAP staff are unable to provide consultation, except for technical issues related to the RFP, until the RFP period has closed.
-Potential applicants are encouraged to contact FHPAP staff prior to the RFP release date for technical assistance.
+Potential Grant Applicants are encouraged to contact FHPAP staff prior to the RFP release date for technical assistance.

-Minnesota Housing is interested in how the applicant fully engages its advisory committee and the community in its planning process.
-The application requests that applicants describe their program design and how it meets the needs of the community, including those disparately impacted by homelessness, whether it is aligned with CoC/Tribal priorities, and how FHPAP complements other funding resources in a particular region.
+Minnesota Housing is interested in how the Grant Applicant fully engages its advisory committee and the community in its planning process.
+Applicants will be requested to describe their program design and how it meets the needs of the community, including those disparately impacted by homelessness, whether it is aligned with CoC/Tribal priorities, and how FHPAP complements other funding resources in a particular region.